spatie/laravel-queued-db-cleanup/README.md

 [![GitHub Tests Action Status](https://img.shields.io/github/workflow/status/spatie/laravel-queued-db-cleanup/run-tests?label=tests)](https://github.com/spatie/laravel-queued-db-cleanup/actions?query=workflow%3Arun-tests+branch%3Amaster)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-queued-db-cleanup.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-queued-db-cleanup)

-When you want to delete many records in one go using Laravel there are a few pitfalls you need to be aware of:
+Deleting many database records in one go using Laravel has a few pitfalls you need to be aware of:

-- deleting records is possibly a slow operation that can take a long time
+- deleting records is possibly a slow operation that can take a long time,
-- there's a possibility that the database will lock your entire table, other queries will need to wait
+- the delete query will acquire many row locks and possible lock your entire table, other queries will need to wait
-- in a serverless environment, there's a fixed maximum execution time
+- even when managing query execution and cleanup, there's a fixed maximum execution time in a serverless environment

-The pitfalls described in more detail in [this post](https://flareapp.io/blog/7-how-to-safely-delete-records-in-massive-tables-on-aws-using-laravel) at the [Flare](https://flareapp.io/).
+The pitfalls described in more detail in [this post](https://flareapp.io/blog/7-how-to-safely-delete-records-in-massive-tables-on-aws-using-laravel) on the [Flare blog](https://flareapp.io/).

 This package offers a solution to safely delete many records in large tables.
 Here's an example: